The symptoms of psoriatic arthritis can be mild or severe and come and go in the same way that psoriasis does.

 What kind of exercise is best for psoriatic arthritis?

 It's important to exercise regularly if you have psoriatic arthritis.
-Exercise can help to ease stiffness and keeps your joints and muscles strong and flexible.
-You should follow a programme which includes exercises to strengthen your muscles and improve your range of movement, as well as aerobic exercise to improve your overall fitness.
+Exercise can help to ease stiffness and keeps your joints and muscles flexible.
+You may find exercises which strengthen your joints and improve your range of movement helpful.

 If you have psoriatic arthritis, exercise is very important.
-Regular exercise won’t make your arthritis worse or damage your joints any further.
-Without regular exercise your muscles will lose their strength and your joints will become stiffer, less flexible and more painful.
+Without regular exercise your muscles will lose their strength and your joints may become more painful.

-When you first start to exercise you may feel some discomfort in your muscles.
-This is normal.
-However, if an exercise starts to hurt, or if you have pain in your joints, stop the exercise straight away.
+It’s also important to include stretching exercise in your routine as these can help you relax.
+If an exercise starts to hurt, or if you have pain in your joints, stop the exercise straight away.
 Check with your doctor or physiotherapist before you start exercise again.

 Will my psoriatic arthritis keep getting worse?